A novel family of beta mixture models for the differential analysis of DNA methylation data: an application to prostate cancer: Results

 \subsubsection{\textbf{Estimating methylation state thresholds}}

-The first objective of the simulation study was to cluster the CpG sites in a sample into 3 clusters representing the 3 methylation states and then to calculate the threshold points between these states.
-To achieve this, the K$\cdot\cdot$ and KN$\cdot$ models were fitted to the data from sample A in each of the 20 simulated datasets with the true K$\cdot\cdot$ generating model selected by BIC to be the optimal model in each case.
-In Figure \ref{Figure1} the density estimates under the clustering solution of the K$\cdot\cdot$ model for a single simulated dataset are displayed.
-The hypomethylated CpG sites are clustered in cluster 1, while the hypermethylated and hemimethylated CpG sites are in clusters 2 and 3 respectively.
-The proportion of CpG sites belonging to each cluster is also displayed in Figure \ref{Figure1} which are notably very close to the true mixing proportions.
-As parameters are constrained to be equal for each patient in the K$\cdot\cdot$ model a single set of thresholds is calculated for all 4 patients.
-The threshold point of 0.242 indicates that any CpG site with a lower beta value is likely to be hypomethylated.
-Similarly any CpG site with a beta value greater than the second threshold point of 0.808 is likely to be hypermethylated.
-These objectively inferred threshold points are very close to the true threshold points of 0.244 and 0.808.
+To cluster the CpG sites in a sample type into 3 clusters representing the 3 methylation states and to infer the thresholds between these states, the K$\cdot\cdot$ and KN$\cdot$ models were fitted to the data from sample type A in each of the 100 simulated datasets.
+The true K$\cdot\cdot$ generating model was selected by AIC, BIC and ICL to be optimal in each case.
+Fig \ref{Fig3} illustrates the density estimates under the clustering solution of the K$\cdot\cdot$ model for a single simulated dataset.
+The hemimethylated CpG sites are clustered in cluster 1, while the hypomethylated and hypermethylated CpG sites are in clusters 2 and 3 respectively.
+The estimated mixing proportion of CpG sites for each cluster (see Fig \ref{Fig3}) are notably similar to the true mixing proportions.
+As parameters are constrained to be equal for each patient in the K$\cdot\cdot$ model, a single set of thresholds is inferred for all 4 patients.
+The threshold (see Fig \ref{Fig3}) of 0.258 indicates that any CpG site with a lower \textit{beta} value is likely to be hypomethylated.
+Similarly any CpG site with a \textit{beta} value greater than the second threshold of 0.802 is likely to be hypermethylated.
+These objectively inferred thresholds are very close to the true thresholds of 0.244 and 0.808.

-The true methylation state and estimated cluster membership are presented in Table \ref{Table 1} for a single simulated dataset, with an ARI of 99.7\%.
-An ARI of 1 was obtained when comparing the clustering solutions of the two fitted models.
-The mean ARI across the 20 simulated datasets for the K$\cdot\cdot$ model was 0.996 (standard deviation 0.00057) and for the KN$\cdot$ model was 0.996 (standard deviation 0.00055), demonstrating accurate and stable clustering solutions.
-The mean ARI when comparing the K$\cdot\cdot$ and KN$\cdot$ clustering solutions was 0.999 (standard deviation 0.0001).
-A summary of the parameter estimates and kernel density plots under the K$\cdot\cdot$ model are available in Appendices 4--5.
+The adjusted Rand index (ARI) \citep{ARI} gives a measure of agreement between two clustering solutions, where an ARI of 1 indicates full agreement.
+The mean ARI across the 100 simulated datasets for the K$\cdot\cdot$ model was 0.9949 (s.d.
+0.0002) and for the KN$\cdot$ model was 0.9949 (s.d.
+0.0002), demonstrating accurate and stable clustering solutions.
+The mean ARI when comparing the K$\cdot\cdot$ and KN$\cdot$ clustering solutions was 0.999 (s.d.
+0.00001).
+A summary of the parameter estimates and kernel density plots under the K$\cdot\cdot$ model are available in Appendices S4--S5.